khalid-hussain/shaheen/chap2.md

 Aragon and Castile were united and the intense discord among the Muslims proved to be the last blow to the glimmering flame of the Muslims.

-Badr Bin Mughira was called the "Frontier Falcon" by the emirs and people of Castile.
+Badr bin Mughira was called the "Frontier Falcon" by the emirs and people of Castile.
 Because of his unprecedented victories against the attacking Christian troops, he became famously known by this title in Granada too.
 This sixty miles long and forty miles wide mountain and forest was a home to these